 Content establishes a basic knowledge of radiation production and characteristics of atomic structure and terminology.
 Also presented are the nature and characteristics of radiation, x-ray production and the fundamentals of photon interactions with matter.
 Additionally, the course establishes a knowledge base in imaging equipment of radiographic, fluoroscopic and mobile equipment requirements and design.
-The content also provides a basic knowledge of quality control and See degree plan for credit to contact hour ratio.
+The content also provides a basic knowledge of quality control.
+Prerequisite: Acceptance into the Radiologic Technology Program and departmental permission.
+Will not satisfy general education science requirements.

-RAD 2133 Radiographic Procedures and Image Analysis I (4 CH including 1 hour lecture and 2 hours lab)
+RAD 2134 Radiographic Procedures and Image Analysis I/Lab (Lecture 1 hour, lab 7.5 hours) Co-requisite: RAD 2134L